dirigeants/klasa/guides/Piece Basics/CreatingProviders.md

 for each provider added, based on its `name`.
 So for example if you have it set as `postgresql` , you can access it through `client.providers.get('postgresql');`.

+## Examples

+You can take a look at the [included core Providers](https://github.com/dirigeants/klasa/tree/{@branch}/src/providers), or see some [prebuilt Providers on klasa-pieces](https://github.com/dirigeants/klasa-pieces/tree/master/providers).

 ## Further Reading:

 - {@tutorial CreatingArguments}